rafaelescrich/ionic-material-starter/README.md

-Ionic App Base
+Ionic Material Design Base Application
 =====================

-A starting project for Ionic that supports using custom SCSS with bulk file importing (globbing), Compass, wired dependencies using `wiredeps` so you don't have to include everything and Jasmine for scaffolding and running tests.
+A starting project for Ionic Material Design that supports using custom SCSS with bulk file importing (globbing), Compass, wired dependencies using `wiredeps` so you don't have to include everything and Jasmine for scaffolding and running tests.

 ## Using this project